A list of things to think of before deciding to use a distributed cache

 A cache is a software component that is used for storing data in memory (RAM) in order to provide faster accesses to this data.
 Using a cache you can save time and I/O operations, since you do not access the data stored in other slower types of storages such as relational databases or XML files in a hard disk drive.

 Most of the cache implementations provide a simple key-value storage, where the key is unique in the cache.
 The value can be then extracted by using the unique key.
 The type of the value can be from a simple primitive value (boolean, string, number) to a complex object.
-In both type-cases you have to serialize the key-value pair and most of the times store it a simple string in the cache (continue reading for more information about serialization and desirialization).
+In both type-cases you have to serialize the key-value pair and most of the times store it a simple string in the cache (continue reading for more information about serialization and deserialization).

 When we talk about large web application, for example the ones that hosted in the cloud and serve thousands of requests pair day, then when we think about a cache software, this software has to be a distributed cache, since the application are also distributed.
 We can define two main types of caches: